pacu/developer-portfolio/README.md

 - If you are looking for a structured Resumè [please find it here](./RESUME.md)
 - You can skip the introduction and jump straight ahead to my [developer portfolio](./PORTFOLIO.md)

+Note: *if you are reading this on PDF, you can find the [updated version here](https://github.com/pacu/developer-portfolio/)*

 ## About Myself

 Hello!
 My name is Francisco and everyone calls me 'Pacu'.
 I’m a Software Developer and I've been working in the mobile apps industry for more than 10 years.
 I like building software with others,